 One of Paragon’s valued clients was being audited by the IRS and their relocation Buyer Value Option (BVO) homesale program was under scrutiny.
 For a corporation to be tax compliant with IRS Revenue Ruling 2005-76, Worldwide ERC® tax counsel recommends client organizations provide a guaranteed buyout at the end of the BVO process in order to operate in the most favorable way to protect the tax exempt status of their third-party relocation homesale program.
 Since the client previously did not include a buyout for their BVO program, this created a possible financial risk.

-Paragon worked with our client to revise their BVO policy and incorporate a Sunset Clause that is compliant with the guidelines set forth by IRS Revenue Ruling 2005-76 and recommended by Worldwide ERC®’s tax counsel.
+After a thorough consultation, Paragon revised the client’s BVO policy, incorporating a Sunset Clause that is compliant with the guidelines set forth by IRS Revenue Ruling 2005-76 and recommended by Worldwide ERC®’s tax counsel.
 As a result of the policy change, our client has better tax protection and has reduced their chance of negative financial exposure should they be audited again in the future.